microsoft/vscode-docs/docs/languages/javascript.md

 When your JavaScript project is growing too large, it is often because of library folders like `node_modules`.
 If VS Code detects that your project is growing too large, it will prompt you to edit the `exclude` list.

 >**Tip:** Sometimes changes to configuration, such as adding or editing a `jsconfig.json` file are not picked up correctly.
-Running the **Reload Java Script** command should reload the project and pick up the changes.
+Running the **Reload JavaScript Project** command should reload the project and pick up the changes.

 ### jsconfig Options